Cost assurance techniques for projects guaranteed to increase confidence in capital expenditure

 In a commercial performance study we conducted in 2016/17 only 35 percent of respondents stated that their organisation “proactively identifies cost risks and tests financial controls prior to entering into open book or cost-plus contracts.”
 Only 40 percent of respondents “agreed that allowable costs and rules of assessment are clearly defined in their contracts."

-Cost assurance is more than a compliance function
+Cost control assurance is more than a compliance function

 - First, cost assurance is seen as a compliance function more akin to good financial governance rather than a targeted business initiative to better understand the cost and commercial landscape, help strengthen controls and reduce the risk of supply chain over payments.